Experience the benefits of being an AOA member.

 Join Now: Become a Member

-Medical Records & Coding Service is designed to educate doctors and staff on medical recordkeeping and documentation, compliance and coding.
+Coding and reimbursement is designed to educate doctors and staff on medical recordkeeping and documentation, compliance and coding.
 The guidance received by the coding experts will support doctors and staff in providing the best possible patient care while ensuring accurate reimbursements are received.

 Optometric Clinical Practice Guidelines are recommendations for patient care which are developed through a formal process.
 They combine the best available current scientific evidence and research with expert clinical opinion to recommend appropriate steps in the diagnosis, management, and treatment of patients with various eye and vision conditions.